lgic-2018/notes/impQuestion/unit4.md

 - `Material Components for Android`: A library by Google that implements the Material Design guidelines, providing a wide range of UI components and styles.
 - `RecyclerView`: A powerful library for flexible and efficient lists and grids, offering advanced features like item animations and view recycling.
 - Picasso or Glide: Libraries for efficient image loading and caching in Android applications.
-- `Retrofit or Volley`: Networking libraries that simplify the process of making API requests and handling network responses.
-- `ButterKnife`: A library for simplifying view binding and event handling in Android.

 When using third-party libraries, it's important to consider factors such as library compatibility with your Android version, library size and performance, community support and maintenance, and adherence to coding standards and best practices.
 Additionally, it's essential to review the library's licensing terms and ensure it aligns with your project requirements.